 - Bible elective

-- CH 551 Survey Church History
+- CH 551 Survey of Church History

 - ST 551 Survey of Systematic Theology